modex-flexmex/oemof-flexmex/docs/model_structure.rst

 Each sequence file contains the hourly profile of all the regions, organized in rows.
 They are indexed by a pandas datetimeindex.
 The column names have the structure ``{region}-{technology}-profile``.

-TODO: explain where to know the units from

 Available components
 ====================